 - To provide a structured curriculum that has the expanse and depth for the preparation of the entry-level radiographer.

 - To enhance problem solving and critical thinking skills of the student.

 - To prepare students for National Credentialing Exam and obtain a Radiology Technology license.

-- To empower students/graduates to continuously improve professionally, and seek various educational advancement.
+- To empower students/graduates to continuously improve professionally and seek various educational advancements.

 - Submit an SSC Application/Registration form and forward all high school as well as other college transcripts directly to the Office of Admissions and Evaluation no later than March 1.